-My new book 60 Hikes With 60 Miles of Washington DC co-written with Rachel Cooper comes out in mid-September 2017.
-To read about my hikes check out this blog post
+My new book 60 Hikes With 60 Miles of Washington DC co-written with Rachel Cooper is now available on Amazon.
+To read about some of the region’s best hikes check out Facebook and this blog post

 Some of my recent writing includes:

 - Cover stories on Weekend Getaways and Day Trips have appeared bi-annually in Northern Virginia Magazine since 2006.
-Look for my cover story on Weekend Getaways in the September 2016 issue.
+Look for my cover story on Weekend Getaways in the September 2016 and 2017 issues.